saifulislam05/iframe/README.md

 ## External Website Iframe

-- An `<iframe>` tag is used to embed an external website, in this case, "https://www.geekster.in/".
+- An `<iframe>` tag is used to embed an external website, in this case, I used, "https://www.geekster.in/".
 - The width and height attributes control the dimensions of the iframe.

 ## YouTube Video Iframe